rajasrakhe20/rajasrakhe20/README.md

 ## :man_technologist: About Me

-I'm a Electronics and Telecommunication Juniorat at VIT.
+I'm a Software Development Engineer.
+I have completed my B.Tech in Electronics and Telecommunication Engineering from VIT Pune.
 - 👀 I’m interested in Web development and Machine Learning
 - 🌱 I’m currently learning React Js and Node Js